hectorcoronado/react-youtube-videoplayer/README.md

 * Functional (stateless) vs Class-based components
 * Passing a callback function as a prop down two levels (App -> VideoList -> VideoListItem)
 * **this.setState**.
 A more thorough, plain-English explanation of how React updates state can be read [here](https://medium.com/@tylermcginnis/react-interview-questions-c8a319ed02bd#.olmgbts1h).

+## A much more readable codebase can be found in the "clean" branch of this repo.